todesking/typedocs/README.md

 class X
   include Typedocs::DSL

-  tdoc!"This text is ignored when Typedocs disabled" end
+  tdoc "This text is ignored when Typedocs disabled" end
 ```